SaimonL/vsc-rspec/README.md

-# Rspec snippets for Ruby and Rais
+# Rspec snippets for Ruby and Rails

 A simple rspec snippets to make life easier.